States demand ventilators as feds ration limited supply - KVIA

 In Louisiana, where coronavirus cases are skyrocketing, Gov. John Bel Edwards has requested 14,000 ventilators from the federal government and private companies.
 To date, the state has received just 442, including 150 that arrived Wednesday from the national stockpile.

-“The number of new patients needing ventilators under the modeling we’re seeing, the 150 will only get us about a day or so, maybe two if we get really lucky before we’ve exceeded that capacity again,” Edwards said.
+“The 150 will only get us about a day or so, maybe two if we get really lucky before we’ve exceeded that capacity again,” Edwards said.

 FEMA is asking states to answer data-heavy questions to determine where the most urgent needs exist.
 Among them: How many usable ventilators, intensive care beds and machines that can be converted into ventilators are available within the state?
 How many anesthesia machines can be converted into ventilators in the state, and has that happened yet?